 Using The MLS® To Sell Your Home

-REALTORS® are experts, trained and licensed in the field of real estate, who service the needs of the public in the buying and selling of homes.
+REALTORS® are expertly trained and licensed in the field of real estate, who service the needs of the public in the buying and selling of homes.
 All are members of local real estate boards and have access to the MLS® — an extensive network of listings across the country.

 What is MLS®?

-The MLS® is a central registry of properties used by REALTORS® to match buyers with homes on the market.
+The MLS® is a central registry of properties used by REALTORS® to match Buyers with homes on the market.
 MLS® is described as a “cooperative marketing system” to ensure maximum exposure of properties for sale.